Conquest of the New World: Reception

 A reviewer for Next Generation judged that while Conquest of the New World is not as enthralling or addictive as its competitors Civilization II or Sid Meier's Colonization, and is too lacking in flair and style to appeal to the casual player, it has a distinctive simplicity and a need for forethought which would make it enjoyable for hardcore strategy fans.
 He particularly complimented the ability for players to adjust the level of complexity by setting either the colonies or the military on automatic.
 In contradiction, Trent Ward of GameSpot argued that Conquest of the New World is much less dry than other historical simulations.
 He commented that the battles are tactically deep while refreshingly short, and that features such as the ability to name landmarks and networked multiplayer make the game generally outstanding.
 Scott Gehrs of Computer Game Review concluded, "For players that are into strategy games, Conquest of the New World should be one of the games on the shelf."
-The game scored 3/5 in Computer Games Magazine, and 4/5 in Adrelinelane Vault.
+The game scored 3/5 in Computer Games Magazine, and 4/5 in Adrenaline Vault.

-In 2000, Conquest of the New World passed 500,000 units in sales.
+In 2000, Conquest of the New World passed 500,000 units in sales, which included the original game, deluxe edition, Mac OS version, and language-specific versions combined.